civicrm/civicrm-dev-docs/docs/api/chaining.md

 be returned when you do a get.

-See [api/v3/examples] within the core source code for a plethora of examples (from unit tests) that use API CiviChaining.
+See [api/v3/examples] within the core source code for a plethora of examples (from unit tests) that use chaining.
 To start, look at these examples:

 -   [APIChainedArray.php]
 -   [APIChainedArrayFormats.php]